mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 In the shared case, the account information of nosqlprotocol is stored in the cluster of the service in front of which the NoSQL listener resides.
-The master of the cluster will be used both for reading and writing data.
+The primary of the cluster will be used both for reading and writing data.

 A table whose name is the same as the listener's name in the